IP Transition | Cable VoIP | Telco Voice | VoIP Basics

-The VoIP market in the United States is strong and it's growing.
+The VoIP market in the United States is strong and it’s growing.
 VoIP subscriptions grew 5% annually according to the latest FCC data.
-Yes, there’s cord-cutting and wireless-only homes, but there are still over 60 million residential phone lines, mostly VoIP, in the U.S. Some customers still want a landline and there are good reasons for that.
+Yes, there’s cord-cutting and wireless-only home phones, but there are still over 60 million residential phone lines, mostly VoIP, in the U.S. Some customers still want a landline and there are good reasons for that.

 And there's still growth ahead with tens of millions of customers that will shift from legacy networks to VoIP solutions.
 Read more in my blog post The State of Wireline Phone and VoIP in the U.S.